Alternative Medicine & Systems

 Amount of Education Required for Careers Related to Alternative Medicine & Systems

-Some degrees associated with alternative medicine may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some degrees associated with general alternative and complementary medicine and medical systems may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

-Find out what the typical degree level is for alternative medicine careers below.
+Find out what the typical degree level is for general alternative and complementary medicine and medical systems careers below.

 |Education Level||Percentage of Workers|